Jordan's king swears in new cabinet led by ex-World Bank economist

 Critics and some officials blame the speedy implementation of the program for successive tax hikes this year which infuriated many Jordanians and sparked the wave of protests.

-Razzaz, who was education minister in the previous administration, admitted after being appointed that the previous government had rushed into tax rises and pledged to engage a wide cross section of society on future levies.
+Razzaz, who was education minister in the previous administration, acknowledged after being appointed that the previous government had rushed into tax rises and pledged to engage a wide cross section of society on future levies.

 The broad-based popular protests were led by middle class professionals, unemployed graduates and youth who feel alienated and disenfranchised in a country where donors and diplomats say corruption is rampant.

-Critics and economists say the brunt of taxation is borne by salaried professionals in a vibrant, urban private sector that underpins the economy, and that tax evasion by a wealthy business and political elite has become widespread.
+Critics and economists say the brunt of taxation is borne by salaried professionals in the vibrant, urban private sector that underpins the economy, and that tax evasion by a wealthy business and political elite has become widespread.

 Most of the increased revenue the government has secured from a series of tax hikes this year has gone to maintaining a bloated bureaucracy in a country with some of the world’s highest government spending relative to its economy.